EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 and protocol-specific recommendations on the usage of CoAP.
 Mechanisms mitigating some of the attacks discussed in this document can be found in {{I-D.ietf-core-echo-request-tag}}.
+This document is a companion document to {{I-D.ietf-core-echo-request-tag}}
+giving more information on the attacks motivating the mechanisms.

 # Attacks on CoAP